vrhoward/iglm-overview/README.md

 IgLM was trained on a collection of antibody sequences from the Observed Antibody Space (OAS), which contains natural antibody sequences from six species: human, mouse, rat, rabbit, rhesus, and camel.
 The training protocol introduces two main components that vary from the [basic pseudocode](https://doi.org/10.48550/arXiv.2207.09238):

-1) conditioning tags for chain type (heavy or light) and species-of-origin, allowing for controllable generation
+1) conditioning tags for chain type (heavy or light) and species-of-origin are prepended to training sequences, allowing for controllable generation of sequences during inference
-2) randomly masked spans of $10$ to $20$ residues to diversify the infilling strategy during training
+2) randomly masked spans of ($10-20$) residues are appended to the end of each amino acid sequence
+3) new tokens are introduced for training and inference

+The vocabulary of tokens, $V^*$, in these algorithms will include each of the following: the $20$ common amino acids, [MASK], [SEP], [ANS], and the conditioning tags.

 <img width="929" alt="Screen Shot 2023-10-24 at 11 26 01 PM" src="https://github.com/vrhoward/iglm-overview/assets/107573643/1b5b1488-d1d8-4566-b733-c96b349e32ac">

 &nbsp;

-Note that the vocabulary of tokens, $V^*$, in these algorithms will include each of the following: [MASK], [SEP], [ANS], and the conditioning tags.

-Also note that $m$ is the mask length and $j$ is the mask starting position.
+where $m$ is the mask length and $j$ is the mask starting position.
 During training, these values are chosen from uniform random distributions, as denoted in Algorithm 1.
 During inference, these values are provided by the user.

 ## Critical Analysis